IPLC-Miami/booksmartly/README.md

 ---
 ## Continuous Improvement

-### 1) Managing Doctor Absences
+### 1) Managing Clinician Absences
-- Each doctor has 5 buffer slots for emergencies.
+- Each clinician has 5 buffer slots for emergencies.
 - Patients can:
-  - Choose another available doctor.
+  - Choose another available clinician.
   - Reschedule their appointment.

 ### 2) MBBS Intern Contributions